Quick Start

 end

 Parameters always need a type annotation (n :: int).
-The :: int after the parameter list is the return type. return exits early, the last expression is also implicitly returned so you can often omit it.
+The :: int after the parameter list is the return type. return exits early; the last expression is also implicitly returned.

 Structs